Distributed Mixture-of-Experts and Expert Parallelism

 Related to the expert capacity hyperparameter:

-Increasing the capacity factor increases the quality but also increases the communication overheard and the memory in the activations.
+Increasing the capacity factor increases the quality but also increases the communication overhead and the memory in the activations.
 A recommended initial setup is to use an MoE with a top-2 routing with 1.25 capacity factor, with one expert per core.
 At evaluation time, the capacity factor can be changed to reduce compute.

 Load Balancing loss